 In case you are having reservations about bringing along the babies, find out what other moms had to say about bringing young children to Europe!

-Alecia Hoobing is project manager and aspiring freelance writer who is happy to call Boise, Idaho her home airport.
-You can read all about her adventures traveling with children at Hoobing Family Adventures.
+This post was written by Alecia Hoobing a freelance writer who is happy to call Boise, Idaho her home airport.